JuliaPolyhedra/Polyhedra.jl/docs/src/optimization.md

 VRepOptimizer
 ```

-Otherwise, any programming solver implementing the [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) interface can be used.
-See [here](http://www.juliaopt.org/) for a list of available solvers.
+Otherwise, any programming solver implementing the [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl) interface can be used.
+See [here](http://www.juliaopt.org/JuMP.jl/dev/installation/#Getting-Solvers-1) for a list of available solvers.
 ```@docs
 Polyhedra.default_solver
 Polyhedra.linear_objective_solver
 ```

-## Creating a polyhedron from the feasible set of a JuMP model
+## Using a polyhedron for in an optimization model

 A polyhedron or representation can be used in the constraint of a JuMP model.
 For instance, consider the 1-simplex: